awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-lex.rst

 Audio Playback Events
 ~~~~~~~~~~~~~~~~~~~~~

-  :code:`AudioPlaybackListener` captures a set of events relatedto |LEX| voice responses that include:
+  :code:`AudioPlaybackListener` captures a set of events related to |LEX| voice responses that include:

   - :code:`onAudioPlaybackStarted()`